aphalo/yoctopuce/README.md

 background process can sometimes help.

-Installation of the current unstable version from a CRAN-like repository at R-Universe (Binaries for Mac, Win, Webassembly, and Linux, as well as sources available) is possible by explicitly listing the repository (as shown) or by adding the `https://aphalo.r-universe.dev` repository to the repositories known to R:
+Installation of the current unstable version from a CRAN-like repository at R-Universe (Binaries for Mac, Win, WebAssembly, and Linux, as well as sources available) is possible by explicitly listing the repository (as shown) or by adding the `https://aphalo.r-universe.dev` repository to the repositories known to R: